reidliujun/my-web-project/README.md

 > - *For each feature, how do you plan to implement it?*

-###Statement: I agree this project to be forked on 14.02.2014 17:34 by Erik Enomaa.
+###Statement: I (Jun Liu) agree this project to be forked on 14.02.2014 17:34 by Erik Enomaa.

 <hr><hr>
 # Final submission infomation